 There is multiple definitions but the core is same:

 - A field of electronic investigation that seeks to identify the content and activity of a digital device, and where possible the intent of the user.

 - Science for the examination and analysis of digital trace evidence.

-- scientific discipline combination of standards, law and computer science to analysis reporting that should be accepted by court of law or any legal.
+- scientific discipline combination of standards, law and computer science to analysis reporting that should be accepted by the court of law or any law.

 Cyber Forensics Cases:

 - Intellectual Property Theft cases (Agricultural, Designing, aviation, e-commerce)

 - Banking Financial Fraud, Suspicious fraud transaction

 - Derogative defamatory comments/blogs